-Montgomery County strengthens businesses with proximity to major markets, a talented workforce, incredible incentives and a high quality of life.
+Montgomery County strengthens businesses with proximity to major markets, a talented workforce, incredible incentives, and is a proud partner with the Fulton Montgomery Regional Chamber of Commerce.
 A remarkable economic history shaped by the Mohawk River, the hard-working people who crafted the culture here and many modern advantages make Montgomery County “Made of Something Stronger.”

 Montgomery County links businesses to critical markets in New York City, Boston, Montreal and beyond with access to the New York State Thruway, rail service and air transportation via nearby Albany International Airport.

 Recruit from 20 nearby colleges and universities, which complement the talented Montgomery County workforce that fuels growth and productivity.